Importing Transactions

 • Processing Time: Imports typically finish within 1–10 minutes, depending on file size.
 If processing takes longer than 30 minutes, contact Digits Support.

-• Editing & Deleting: CSV-imported transactions can be fully edited or deleted as needed.
+• Editing & Deleting: Imported transactions can be fully edited or deleted as needed.

 • Cutover Dates: If your client migrated from QuickBooks Online (QBO), CSV imports are only allowed after the cutover date.
 Transactions before that date are managed by the QBO sync.